Identifying the best opportunities in a recovering market

 Recovering property markets can present a great opportunity for investors to enter high-performing suburbs and secure lucrative property deals whilst affordability levels are at their highest.
 However, whilst a key opportunity to capitalise on capital growth, these transitioning stages can also present a number of challenges and dangers for property buyers.
-With different suburbs and sub-sections of the market often recovering at varying paces, the right research can be essential in helping investors differentiate between a problematic asset and a property with high growth potential.
-Here are some fundamental research tips to keep in mind when navigating these complex markets.
+With different suburbs and sub-sections of the market often recovering at varying paces, the right research is essential in helping investors differentiate between a problematic asset and a property with high growth potential.
+Here are some fundamental research tips to keep in mind when navigating changing conditions.

 Don’t rely on a single factor

 This concept is something investors equally need to consider when reading property market data itself.
-For instance, a suburb that has experienced an influx in high-end transactions may be recording unusually high levels of price growth.
+For instance, a suburb that has experienced an influx in transactions within the lower price segment (perhaps due to high first-home buyer activity) may be recording a decline in price.
 However, this price movement may be a reflection of the composition of sales rather than the performance of properties in the suburb as a whole.

 Tip: When assessing property market data, read statistics alongside complementary data sources to identify any wider market trends that may be influencing data results.